el-tocino/preemptible-training/README.md

 Under Cloud API access, make sure you allow all.
 Expand management options and turn preemptible On.
 Start it up and get the software you want installed and running.
-I used the google image for machine learning as a base, put TTS and some other things I used on it.
+I used the google image for machine learning (it's free) as a base, put TTS and some other things I used on it.

 #### Add tools and restart scripts.